Trails Don't Maintain Themselves. That's Where FAMB - and our Supporters - Come in

 To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew in 2020.
 Our professional, paid trail crew clears and maintains multi-use trails on state land, in the National Forest, and in city and county parks throughout the Flathead Valley.
 We focus particularly on trails that mountain bikers love to ride - and trails that we feel people would love riding if they were properly maintained.

-FAMB was also honored during the 2020 Great Fish Community Challenge to accept the Doris Schumm Community Spirit Award from the Whitefish Community Foundation in recognition for our dedication to improving recreational opportunities throughout the Flathead.
+FAMB was also honored during the 2020 Great Fish Community Challenge to accept the Doris Schumm Community Spirit Award from the Whitefish Community Foundation in recognition of our dedication to improving recreational opportunities throughout the Flathead.
 This award honors the late Doris Schumm, who was a great friend to nonprofit organizations in Whitefish and an avid volunteer.
-She donated countless hours and support to the Whitefish Library, Whitefish Theatre Company, North Valley Food Bank, and the Whitefish Community Foundation, where she served on the Board of Directors and the Grants Committee.
-We thank the Grants Committee at the Whitefish Community Foundation for this great honor, which was accompanied by a $2,500 grant, bringing our 2020 total raised during this drive to $38,209.
+This great honor was accompanied by a $2,500 grant, bringing our 2020 total raised during this drive to $38,209.

 See something that needs work?
 Some examples: Swampy areas on the trail that could be fixed by drainage work, trees blocking a trail, or brush encroaching on the trail corridor.
-Submit a request to our Trail Project Coordinator below and our crew will try to address the issue.
+Submit a request below and our crew will try to address the issue if we can.